ceortiz33/tryhackme/ColddBox:Easy/ColddBoxEasy.md

 ![](images/dashboard.png)

-Wordpress uses PHP files with that in mind, we can setup a PHP reverse shell.
-The first step is to look for Appearence tab then click Editor and finally select 404.php Template.
+Wordpress uses PHP files with that in mind we can think about deploying a PHP reverse shell.
+The first step is to look for **Appearence** tab then click **Editor** and finally select **404.php Template**.
 Here we can modify the content of 404.php file and replace it with the reverse shell.

 We can copy the php-reverse-shell.php from https://raw.githubusercontent.com/pentestmonkey/php-reverse-shell/master/php-reverse-shell.php.
 Don't forget to modify the **IP** and **port** before saving the file.